+Regardless of the version placed in the ServiceChangeVersion parameter, the message containing the initial ServiceChange request and response shall be encoded as a version 1 message.

 If the MGC only supports higher version(s) than the MG, it shall reject the association with Error Code 406 ("Version Not Supported").

-If the MGC supports the version indicated by the MG, both the MGC and MG shall conform to that version in all subsequent messages .
+If the MGC supports the version indicated by the MG, both the MGC and MG shall conform to that version in all subsequent messages after the ServiceChange Reply from the MGC.
 In this case it is optional for the MGC to return a version in the ServiceChange Reply.
 Any subsequent messaging that does not conform to the negotiated version shall be rejected with Error Code 406 ("Version Not Supported").

 Protocol version negotiation may also occur at "Handoff" and "Failover" ServiceChanges.